tanvi-dighe24/Crowdfunding-Analysis-Kickstarter--PowerBi/README.md

 I learnt to work under timeline, I have completed this work with excellence within deadline.
 I found myself somehow comorftable in under pressure enviroment which is strange right?

+Let me know how you liked this work, if you have any direct feedback to improve effiency then kindly share it.

 Interactivity: Added slicers, drill-through options, and navigation buttons for user-friendly exploration.

 💡The Power BI dashboard enables stakeholders to quickly identify trends, compare performance across categories, and gain actionable insights into the success factors behind crowdfunding campaigns.